Justinette2175/lighthouse-labs-classes/README.md

 ### Higher order function and callbacks!

-- A callback function is a function, anonymous or not, which is passed as an argument to another function.
+- A callback function is a function, anonymous or not, which is passed as an argument to another function and called by that function.

 - A higher order function is a function that takes in a callback function as an argument and executes it.